 The following instructions for particular sections of the proposal supplement or deviate from the guidance found in the PAPPG and the NSF Grants.gov Application Guide.
+Refer also to Section II, Program Description, for additional proposal preparation information and instructions for the different program tracks.

-Project Data Form: The information on this form is used to direct the proposal to appropriate reviewers and to determine the characteristics of NSFsupported projects.
+Project Data Form: The information on this form is used to direct the proposal to appropriate reviewers and to determine the characteristics of NSF-supported projects.
 Take special care to identify the proper track for your proposal in Item 1 on the form.
 For any audience code(s) marked in Item F (e.g., women, minorities, persons with disabilities), include in the Project Description a substantive discussion of the specific strategies that the project will employ to affect the audience(s).
-Note: In FastLane, the Project Data Form will show up in the list of forms for your proposal only after you have (1) selected the correct Program Announcement/Solicitation No. on the Cover Sheet and (2) saved the Cover Sheet.
-Grants.gov users should refer to Section VI.5. of the NSF Grants.gov Application Guide for specific instructions on how to submit the DUE Project Data Form.
+Note: In Research.gov, the Project Data Form will show up in the list of required Proposal Sections for your proposal only after you have selected the correct Funding Opportunity Number in Step 1 of the Proposal Creation Wizard.
+Grants.gov users should refer to Section VI.5. of the NSF Grants.gov

+Application Guide for specific instructions on how to submit the DUE Project Data Form.

 Project Summary: The Project Summary should clearly indicate, in the overview textbox, the disciplinary focus (or foci) of the proposed project, the kinds of activities to be undertaken (e.g. educational materials development, adaptation and implementation, professional development for educators), and the primary audience to be affected by those activities (e.g., two-year IHE students, secondary school students, two-year IHE faculty members, secondary school teachers).
-This information is used to assign the proposal to a panel for review.
-Proposals that do not address both merit review criteria in the separate textboxes will not be accepted or will be returned without review.

 Project Description: The length of the Project Description is limited to 15 pages.
 The Project Description must begin with the subsection on Results from Prior NSF Support, and this subsection should cover NSF awards pertaining to the new proposal.
-Awards from other sources that directly impact the proposed work should also be included (e.g. Dept. of Labor TAACCCT).
+Awards from other sources that directly impact the proposed work should also be included.
 This subsection must contain specific outcomes and results including metrics to demonstrate the impact of the project activities.